This "Jellyfish" Cream Made My Skin Look So Good

 As a teenager, Tina Craig, the founder of U Beauty, was a sun worshipper.
-It was the '80s (a time when there was less awareness about the importance of SPF), and she regularly laid out in the SoCal sunshine without protection.
-It wasn't until Craig flew home to Asia between semesters at USC that she began to think about skin care.
+It was the '80s (a time when there was less awareness about the importance of SPF), and she regularly laid out in the Southern California sunshine without protection.
+It wasn't until Craig flew home to Asia between semesters at uni that she began to think about skincare.
 Her grandma took one look at her sun damage, and brought her to a Chinese herbalist who treated her skin with a "slime-y" goo sourced from the immortal jellyfish, which would later come to inspire the barrier-restorative technology in her own product line.

 Advertisement